-- For national level events contact the Judo Canada Sport Director to establish computer equipment model, needs, forms, paper requirements. - Ensure adequate supply of all forms, draw sheets, weigh-in forms, paper, computer supplies, printer toners / cartridge, typewriter, pens, stapler, etc.. - Do not forget the user manual for the computer, printer and copy machines. - Develop with the tournament director and assistant, the competition schedule. - Recruit a qualified staff of volunteers that have draw experience. - Hold at least one training, simulation session with the result/draw people. - Visit the venue and determine a layout for the draw room. - Source a reliable, fast photocopy machine, capable of collating. - Have a backup plan in place in case the photocopy machine stops working. - Receive the final verification of entries, passport control, proof of citizenship or permanent residency status if needed, at the headquarter hotel. - Attend the coaches meeting at which the draw takes place, ensure materials are available for the manual draw (ping pong balls, etc.) and record numbers if needed 1 blackboard or flip chart and person to record numbers; - 1 photocopier (fully equipped) and operator; - Pens, markers, stapler, paper clips, colour felt, scissors, etc.; - 4 containers for the draw with numbered ping pong balls; - 1 Computer (IBM / PC compatible), power source, printer, paper & operator. - Prepare all draw sheets and bout sheets. - Attend weigh-in to record all competitors that did not weigh-in. - Ensures up to date results are available and distributed to the media. - Complete participation certificates and distribute to team leader of each province. - Produce a quality final result package, post it on line when applicable; print copies if required. - Produce appropriate statistics that will be available immediately after the final matches, and upon requests distribute to team leaders.
+- for national level events contact the Judo Canada Sport Director to establish computer equipment model, needs, forms, paper requirements - ensure adequate supply of all forms, draw sheets, weigh-in forms, paper, computer supplies, printer toners / cartridge, typewriter, pens, stapler, etc. - Do not forget the user manual for the computer, printer and copy machines. - develop with the tournament director and assistant, the competition schedule - recruit a qualified staff of volunteers that have draw experience - hold at least one training, simulation session with the result/draw people - visit the venue and determine a layout for the draw room - source a reliable, fast photocopy machine, capable of collating - have a backup plan in place in case the photocopy machine stops working - receive the final verification of entries, passport control, proof of citizenship or permanent residency status if needed, at the headquarter hotel - attend the coaches meeting at which the draw takes place, - prepare all draw sheets and bout sheets - attend weigh-in to record all competitors that did not weigh-in - ensures up to date results are available and distributed to the media - produce a quality final result package, post it on line when applicable; print copies if required - produce appropriate statistics that will be available immediately after the final matches, and upon requests distribute to team leaders - for emergency in case the electronic touranement management system fails and a manual draw is necessary, have the following supplies available: - ensure materials are available for the manual draw (ping pong balls, etc.) and record numbers if needed - 1 blackboard or flip chart and person to record numbers - 1 photocopier (fully equipped) and operator - Pens, markers, stapler, paper clips, colour felt, scissors, etc. - 4 containers for the draw with numbered ping pong balls